JakeSteam/rp.lc/readme.md

-# PixelMetre
+# Replace (rp.lc)

 ## What is this?

-PixelMetre is a (very unfinished) engine & ecosystem for creating simulations that act based on input images.
+Replace is a (very unfinished) engine & ecosystem for creating simulations that act based on input images.

 For example, there could be an "Anthill" recipe that defines the rules for an ant colony and the life within.
 An image would then provide the "seed" for this colony, which would be converted by the sim rules into a full simulation.